meyermeyer/HomeSpotter-word-search/README.md

 ### Setup

-There is no database component to base mode.
-All data is stored in an array on the server.
-Before you get started, add a few images to the `public/images` folder and modify the `server/modules/data.js` to include an `id`, `title`, `description` and `path for` each of your images.
-Each `id` should be a unique number (e.g. 1, 2, 3...).

 Running the server code requires `nodemon`.
 If you don't already have `nodemon`, install it globally with `npm install nodemon --global`.

 ```